Tag: early retirement

 example i have to retire on 60.
 Life expectancy we mostly suggest We should keep 90, 95, 100.
 With a conservative estimate If you keep 100 then it is very

 good conservative estimate.
 If you want to take optimistic If you took practical then it should be 90.
 Suppose i am putting here 95.
 Fourth information is our Current annual expense When we do retirement calculation Obvious we took assumptions.
+One assumption is this the

-expense i am doing today Suppose when i retire Then also my expenses should be like this.
-Means my lifestyle of now remain maintained Neither i increase nor decrease.
 Suppose I am spending 50k per month today.
 The expenses that are occurring.
 After retirement I will do the same expenses.
 After retirement expenses can reduce.
 It can be your house if

 you are living now on rent.
 It can be so much rental expense.
 That can reduce.
 Now your children's expenses are so much.
+They will reduce at that time.
+Sometimes after retirement

-expenses increase.
-Like vacation expenses mostly increases.
 Sometimes medical expenses increase.
 Some expenses have increased.
 Mostly as an advisor If we took a general advice then we say.
 Keep the same expenses as they are now.
 Don't do much changes in that.
 Some increases some decreases.
 For example if we want

 to do a simple calculation Then considering to current expenses Suppose my expense is 50,000 The profile we are taking has

+expenses of 50,000 per month.
 Then it is 6 lakh rupees per year.
 You have to put today's expenses.
 You don't have to put off retirement age.
 That's all it will insert.
 Inflation number How much inflation number we have to take?
 7% inflation is mostly suggested by India.
-If you want to be conservative

 then you can take 8%.
 If you want to be aggressive